pixlie/PixlieAI/README.md

+> [!NOTE]
+> Pixlie is currently in **beta**.
+We value your feedback as we progress towards a stable release.

-# Pixlie AI
+# Pixlie

 AI powered knowledge graphs for semantically accurate insights.
 From personal research to semantic search in your apps.

-## What is Pixlie AI?
+## What is Pixlie?

-Pixlie AI helps you create knowledge graphs that store semantic information about your data.
+Pixlie helps you create knowledge graphs that store semantic information about your data.
-It uses a combination of AI/ML models like GLiNER or Anthropic's Claude to extract semantics at a low cost.
-The extracted semantics are stored in the graph, retaining the rich real world context of your data.
-You can then get insights from the graph, either visually or programmatically.

-Here is how it works:
+## Features

+- Objective driven projects to create knowledge graphs ("Track companies on Indian stock exchanges")
+- Use Anthropic Claude (other models' support coming soon) with your own API keys
+- Use Brave Search API for web search with your own API keys
+- Built-in simple web crawler
-- Setup Pixlie AI on your computer (or on the cloud)
+- Runs on your laptop or on the cloud
-- Start with a problem or question that you want to deep dive into
-- Share your data with Pixlie AI or crawl the web
-- Pixlie AI uses LLMs (Anthropic's Claude) to classify your data (your API keys)
-- Pixlie AI uses GLiNER (running locally or on the cloud) to extract semantics from your data
-- Pixlie AI can crawl data from the web if you want
+- Collaborate with your team (paid feature)
+- Extract entities like people, places, dates, events, etc. (some paid features)
-- A knowledge graph is created that holds semantic information about your data
+- Search your knowledge graph
-- Query the graph visually or programmatically
+- Use as your default search engine
+- Simple to download and install
+- Completely UI driven

 Choose a domain to crawl:
 ![Set your domain](https://pixlie.com/images/screenshots/pixlie-screenshot-website.png)

 Set your keywords: